Best Puzzle Platformers 2025

 Table of ContentsShow

-Hatup is an entertaining budget indie puzzle platformer that casts you as a small purple hero with a Fez hat that unlocks special platforms while worn.
+Hatup is an amusing budget indie puzzle platformer that casts you as a small violet hero with a Fez hat that unlocks special platforms while worn.

-As you progress, new mechanics are introduce that require you to think strategically about when to pick up your hat or decide to leave it behind altogether.
+As you progress, new mechanics are introduced that require you to think tactically about when to pick up your hat or decide to leave it behind altogether.

-The game is an excellent value considering it costs less than a cup of coffee so if you like what you see, make sure to check out the creator’s other platformer Saomi.
+The game is an outstanding value considering it costs less than a cup of coffee so if you like what you see, make sure to check out the creator’s other platformer Saomi.

-It’s not easy to make spiders look cute or even friendly but Webbed manages to do both while still being mechanically sound adventure puzzle platformer.
+It’s not easy to make spiders look cute or even friendly but Webbed manages to do both while still being mechanically robust adventure puzzle platformer.

-Set in a fantasy-inspired version of Queensland, it sees you controlling a diminutive peacock spider on a quest to rescue her boyfriend after he’s kidnapped by a colossal bird.
+Set in a fantasy-inspired version of Queensland, it sees you controlling a tiny peacock spider on a quest to rescue her boyfriend after he’s kidnapped by a massive bird.

 To do so, she must rely on the assistance of other bugs as well as her adaptable web-spinning abilities to swing to different areas, create bridges, and move heavy objects.